 We are a huge proponent of this habit!
 Since we don’t “value” eating out we don’t and save thousands each year by not doing so.

 Eating out is EXPENSIVE!
 Anytime someone else is making, serving, and cleaning up your food you are going to pay a premium.
 Learn how to cook for yourself at home.
-There are a plethora of great recipe ideas on websites like Pinterest.
+There are a plethora of great recipe ideas on all over the internet.

 Start with some basic meals and work your way up.
 You will soon find that cooking at home is actually fun and the money you will save is insane!